-Consistency with the County Comprehensive Plan: The Indian Head/Bryans Road Connector Transit Service Connector request is consistent with the Charles County Comprehensive Plan goals.
+Consistency with the County Comprehensive Plan: Our Locally Operated Transit Service known as VanGo, has seen dramatic increases in ridership, and has become the primary mode of transportation for many individuals and families.
+Our request for funding to increase service in the Waldorf/St. Charles Area is consistent with the Charles County Comprehensive Plan goals.
 Specific goals include: Goal 5.8 Develop and coordinate land use and transportation improvements that focus on reducing the imbalance of jobs/housing in Charles County; Goal 5.9 Concentrate transportation improvements in the form of new roads and transit systems which support new development in the Development District and in Town Centers; Goal 5.12 Reduce the number of single occupant vehicles through Transportation Demand Management programs, expanded commuter bus systems, ridershare programs, carpool and vanpool programs, and additional park-and-ride lots.; and, Goal 5.13 Provide incentives that encourage commuters to switch to higher occupancy alternatives.

-Consistency with the 2009 MDOT Transportation Plan: This request is consistent with the 2009 Maryland Transportation Plan regarding development of public transportation alternatives, integration of transportation programs and increasing the capacity of public transportation.
-Specifically, this funding request seeks to support MDOT's goals to improve the Quality of Service as well as "facilitate coordination and collaboration with agency partners and stakeholders."
+Consistency with the 2014 MDOT Transportation Plan: This request is consistent with the 2014 Maryland Transportation Plan regarding development of public transportation alternatives, integration of transportation programs and increasing the capacity of public transportation.
+Further this project is consistent with MDOT's Quality of Service Goals: Maintain and enhance customer satisfaction; Seek to maintain or improve travel time reliability for key transportation corridors and services.

 16. Park & Ride Implementation - Continue to implement the recommendations of the "MD 5/ US301/ MD228 Corridors Park and Ride Feasibility Study-Site Identification Report," October 2001.
 This report identifies locations for new park and ride facilities.
 New facilities in proximity to proposed transit stations and existing rail lines within Charles County are necessary to meet the growing demand for VanGO and commuter bus service parking.
-As part of the Urban Re-development of Waldorf, the County will be seeking future park and ride locations within the Old Washington Road Corridor that are oriented along the planned fixed-route transit corridor, in order to provide new park and ride facilities, as well as begin to locate future rail transit stations.
+As part of the urban re-development of Waldorf, the County will be seeking future park and ride locations within the Old Washington Road Corridor that are oriented along the planned fixed-route transit corridor, in order to provide new park and ride facilities and support future rail transit.
 Charles County is also continuing to work with the developers of the "Waldorf Crossing" Transit Oriented Development (TOD) project in the northern portion of Waldorf, in order to secure additional park and ride sites within the property.
 A portion of this site may also serve as a future light rail station.
 The County seeks to partner with MTA to site and construct park and ride facilities within the rail corridor.